mkuzmick/watch-together/documentation/documentation/1-making-a-github-repo.md

 18. Open your internet browser of choice (ex: Chrome) and type in "localhost:3000" and then hit enter.
 You should see **I'm not sure what to call this page, the home page, the express app?**

 19. Next, navigate into Atom.
-Open the routes folder and click on index.js.
+Open the "routes" folder and click on index.js.
 This is where we are handling everyone that is asking for the homepage.
+"Res.render" handles views, and if you open the "views" folder
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1MTIyMTM3OCwxMzc4MTM4NTIxLC0xOD
+eyJoaXN0b3J5IjpbMTM1MTY4Mzk5MywxMzc4MTM4NTIxLC0xOD
 IwODEyMjE4LDEyNzczMTc5NDUsLTE0MzAxNjAxOTMsMjU1NTY0
 MDE2LC0xNjE5MjcxMDA3LC01MDg1MzA5MzQsLTE3NjgxNjMxNz
 gsNTgyMjY1NjEwLDIyNTQ0NDY4NywxMzgzNTI4ODI2XX0=